76Trystan/QR-Generator-UniOne/README.md

 4. Click Deploy -> New Deployment -> Web App
 5. Set Execute: Me
 6. Set Who can access: Anyone with a link
-7. Click Deploy and copy the web url and paste it into the section in the HTML below called "WEB_APP_URL"
+7. Click Deploy and copy the deploy ID and paste it into the section in the HTML below called "DEPLOY_ID"

 > Tip: Make sure the scanner has good lighting and the QR code is fully visible for faster scanning.